DealerDotCom/web-integration-api-docs/source/includes/_methods.md

 `setupFunction` is called for each inventory item presented on the page.
 The `meta` field provided is the <a href="#vehicle-event">Vehicle Event</a> payload.
 You can use the vehicle data to construct an object describing your CTA's attributes, then return it back to the API.
 With the data returned from `setupFunction`, the API creates the markup for your button and places it into the CTA area on each vehicle card on the search results page and/or the CTA area on the vehicle details page.
 The placement depends on how you set up your code and the integration's configuration options for the given site.

 This method acts as an event subscription, so as the application displays new vehicles dynamically (a single page application), new events are fired and `setupFunction` is automatically called for each of those new items.
 This works well for a basic use case where you want to place content on every item having the target location, or every item matching specific criteria available to you in the `setupFunction` payload.
 If you need to execute intermediary code before determining if you need to insert content, such as calling an external service, you should use the <a href="#api-insertcalltoactiononce-type-intent-setupfunction-meta">`insertCallToActionOnce`</a> method instead.
+You should also always use <a href="#api-insertcalltoactiononce-type-intent-setupfunction-meta">`insertCallToActionOnce`</a> instead of `insertCallToAction` when running the code from within a <a href="#vehicle-data-updated-v1">Vehicle Data Updated subscription</a>.

 The default location for a CTA is the bottom of the existing CTA list on vehicle search results and details pages.